sngkhiem/Web-Project-HCMIU/README.md

     Web-Project-HCMIU/
-    ├── be/                      # Backend (Spring Boot) project │   ├── Dockerfile           # Dockerfile for the backend
-    │   └── target/*.jar         # Compiled JAR file
+    ├── be/                      # Backend (Spring Boot) project │   └── target/*.jar         # Compiled JAR file
     ├── fe/                      # Frontend (Vite/React) project
     │   ├── Dockerfile           # Dockerfile for the frontend (using Nginx)